 Our exhibits are located on the second floor of the museum.
 Our permanent exhibits focus on railroad history, with an emphasis on the Santa Fe and railroads in Texas.
 We also have a changing exhibit gallery, with new exhibits every 2 to 3 months.
 Our temporary exhibits explore general topics in U.S. history, as well as railroad history.

-Fall Temporary Exhibit:
+Winter Temporary Exhibit:

 Upcoming Temporary Exhibits